DrivenAlliance/sisonke/Syllabus/StatementsVariablesAndArithmetic.md

 1. Calculate 10 + 10 and assign it to a variable named twenty
 2. Ask the user to give them your name and assign it to a variable
 3.

+Advanced work:
+Change Rock Paper scissors to read all options from a file